tedwardscoding/simple-password-generator/README.md

 This password generator gives you 2 extra options to customize your password:
 - Use alphanumeric characters
 - Use special characters
-It also allows you to have the password automatically copied to your clipboard upon generation
+It also allows you to have the password automatically copied to your clipboard upon generation.

 ## GUI
 The new GUI integrates the password generator with an easier to use user interface.
 This interface includes: